Cleaning your hardwood floors the old-fashioned way with a standard mop may not get you the results you want.

 |Cord Length||22.4 feet|

 Light ‘N Easy 7688ANW Automatic Control Steam Mop

 Our furnishings and decorations are what make our homes unique.
 Unfortunately, they can also be troublesome to navigate with bulky appliances.

 Users with crowded hardwood floors could find the 7688ANW by Light N’ Easy steam mop alluring.
 The mop head can swivel to slide under couches and tables.
-The flexibility of the machine enables you to navigate obstacles with ease.
+The flexibility of the machine enables you to navigate obstacles with ease as you can detach and convert it to a multi-purpose handheld steamer.

 The smaller head is petite enough not to get jammed under smaller-sized furniture.
 It also has the advantage of fitting neatly into most standard-sized corners.
 And you won’t have to repeatedly pass over the same area as with a narrower, rectangular mop.

 You’re able to regulate steam generation through your movements.
 If you push the mop head back and forth swiftly, you’ll get more steam.

 So if you run into a tough stain in the midst of mopping, you can break it down with a few brisk movements.
 Then just slow it down to cut off steam production.